jackdawjackdaw/mlegp-command-line/README.md

 predictions from an mlegp GP list (in ./R-pkg)

 #### Scripts
-- mlegp-interactive-train.R: train a set of GP's on a multivariate data set with multivariate output.
+- _mlegp-interactive-train.R_: train a set of GP's on a multivariate data set with multivariate output.
-- mlegp-interactive-predict.R: make predictions (mean, variance,
+- _mlegp-interactive-predict.R_: make predictions (mean, variance,
   covariance) from the trained GP's produced by "mlegp-interactive-train", reads points in parameter space from stdin, prints output to stdout
-- mlegp-interactive-implaus.R: output the joint and independent implausibility for a given set of trained GP's.
+- _mlegp-interactive-implaus.R_: output the joint and independent implausibility for a given set of trained GP's.
 Needs a file containing the observed means and std.errors.